Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

 4) Variable names are case sensitive in Java, which means that number and nUmber - are different variables.

+####Literals
+Before diving into numeric primitives theory it's good to take a look at the "literal" definition.
+So literals are simply the values that are associated with the identifiers that are given to them:

+    int t = 1;

+So here the literal is **1** and it's of an integer type, identifier here is _t_.
+So essentially, literals are the values that are stored in variables.

 Tasks:

+-1) make the program work, semi column lost.
+0) Declare 3 int variables within one statement and call them a, b, c.
+Initialize them in one statement with value "10". write to console one of them.
 1) Create 3 int variables with names: first, second, third.
 Initialize them with values = 1, 10, 100.
 Make console outputs for all of them on one line (with no spaces between)
 2) Declare another 3 variables: linkToFirst, linkToSecond, linkToThird.
-Make console output of 3 initial vars(first, second, third) on the new line.
+Make console output of 3 initial vars(first, second, third) each on new line.
 Initialize vars  linkToFirst, linkToSecond, linkToThird with the variables first, second, third.
 Reassign (first, second, third) with the : 15, 6, 4.
-And write to console all the variables.
+And write to console all the variables, each on new line.

 ##Java primitives